purdue-cs193-fall-2019/homework-1-jabendro/index.md

 ## Welcome to GitHub Pages

+# Jason Abendroth's First CS193 Homework

+My favortie things about CS193:
+- Helps to learn useful programming tools and resources
+- Not as difficult/stressful as CS180, but is still important
+- Neither my PSO nor my lecture are really early in the morning

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.